CellProfiling/pipex/README.md

     - It can only detect convex shapes.
 This is still a limitation in PIPEX, although most of the cells seems to be compliant.
     - It only detects cell nuclei.
 PIPEX offers the possibility to automatically expand this detection and try to fit it into the region defined by an optional membrane marker.
     - With the regular usage proposed in its documentation, Stardist is prone to out of memory errors and can't address big resolution images.
 PIPEX uses an internal method present in Stardist's source code to reduce the memory usage and an optional swap memory mechanism (only in linux) to dynamically adapt to different images.
+In addition, for really big images that can't fit your memory allocation, PIPEX downscales them to work and upscales the results seamlessly.

 2. After Stardist segmentation, PIPEX (optionally) expands the detections to the required size, taking care to not overlap the neighboring cells.